Small, well-run charities transform lives every day. They do work that has measurable impact, yet they struggle to compete for funding.

 For companies and people who want confidence that funds will be well spent and are looking for something different…

 We introduce a portfolio of organisations they wouldn’t find otherwise.
-We offer cutting-edge experiences, such as our flagship overnight puzzle solving challenge, Midnight Madness, or our bulletin on the world of tech and social good, Dot Impact.
+Then we offer cutting-edge experiences, such as our flagship overnight puzzle solving challenge, Midnight Madness, or our social impact programme for companies, Dot Impact.

-We do all of this, because we want to see disadvantaged children in the UK rise and fulfil their potential.
+We do this because we want to see disadvantaged children in the UK rise and fulfil their potential.

 Both are independent thinkers who know that the biggest gains aren’t made by following the herd.
 They are rigorous in monitoring impact and effectiveness.
 They value creativity and strategic thinking equally.
 Both embrace the innovation of a start-up, with the rigour of an industry leader.

-Over the past six years we have raised over £1,200,000 for our supported charities.
+Over the past eight years we have raised over £1,600,000 for our supported charities.

 A small charity ourselves, we’ve punched above our weight and successfully brought about new approaches to philanthropic support.

-Our report Raise Your Hands in 2018 shows the impact Raise Your Hands donor’s money had on young lives last year, through the 12 small charities we support.
+Our Charity Insight Report 2022 shows the impact Raise Your Hands donor’s money had on young lives last year, through the 14 small charities we support (12 in 2021).